 View a recording of the U.S. Foreign Policy Summer Program Information Session with professors and program alums.

-This program includes a two-week, three-credit course called “IAFF 6521: U.S. Foreign Policy in a Global Era” held in the heart of Washington, D.C.
+This program is a six-week, three-credit course called “IAFF 6521: U.S. Foreign Policy in a Global Era”.
 Upon successful completion of the program, participants earn academic credit from The George Washington University and will be able to order official transcripts that reflect credit awarded for non-degree, visiting student status through this system.